Fran Vélez: Wisła Kraków

 On 1 July 2017, Vélez signed with Polish club Wisła Kraków.
 He scored his only goal in the Ekstraklasa on 18 March 2018, helping to a 2–0 away victory over Legia Warsaw.

 Aris

 On 25 July 2018, after the player successfully passed his medicals, Aris Thessaloniki F.C. announced the signing of Vélez on a two-year contract.
 He scored his first goal for the team the following 24 February, heading home in a 1–1 draw at Super League Greece leaders PAOK FC.

-Panathinaikos
+Later career

-Vélez agreed to join Panathinaikos F.C. on the 20th of February 2020, with the three-year deal being made effective on the 1st of July.
+Vélez agreed to join Panathinaikos F.C. on 20 February 2020, with the three-year deal being made effective on 1 July.
+In September 2023, after one season in the Saudi Pro League with Al Fateh SC, the 32-year-old returned to Aris on a two-year contract.

 Personal life

 Vélez's older brother, José Antonio, was also a footballer.
 Both played for Gimnàstic and Pobla.